Entra ID Token Rotation Guide¶

 - Creates a new credential in Entra ID

-- Stores the new secret in configured Key Vaults
+- Stores the new secret in configured Key Vaults, Kubernetes Secrets, or agent-managed files

 - Marks old credential for grace period cleanup